 Single parent means an individual who is unmarried or legally separated from a spouse and has custody or joint custody of one or more minor children.

-- Borrowers who have owned a home in the past 3 years and Eligible Borrowers who have not completed a qualifying First Time Homebuyer Education course and have not provided the Certificate to a Happy State Bank Mortgage Loan Originator.
+- Borrowers who have owned a home in the past 3 years and Eligible Borrowers who have not completed a qualifying First Time Homebuyer Education course and have not provided the Certificate or Course Completion Code to a Happy State Bank Mortgage Loan Originator.
 Non-occupying First Time Homebuyers are ineligible.
 Refinances are ineligible.

 What You’ll Learn

 - Which type of loan fits your needs